COATnor/coatnor.github.io/formatting.rst

 All species names and abbreviations should conform to the standard lists of species names found in Box/COAT/Data Management/Taxonomy (internal users only).
-The lists give Latin, English, and Norwegian names for species, genera and families that occure in the COAT data.
+The lists give Latin, English, and Norwegian names for species, genera and families that occur in the COAT data.
 The lists also define abbreviations to be used in COAT data files.